 Those poor, mis-treated lenders.
 What could they do?

-to those threatening married couples and those bankrupt persons
+but to lend to those threatening married couples and

 Even if it doesn't help the patient,